 It keeps components looking uniform for many, many miles.
 Moreover, can hide any imperfections made through the casting process too.
 Along with the internal engine components, powder coating is also great for the interior and exterior trim parts of an automobile.
 In fact, the exteriors of a car can often showcase some of the highest quality powder coating applications.

-Here at RM Metal Finishing, we can provide batch and conveyor production coatings to support any automotive powder coating project.
-We specialise in industrial powder coating services and with our knowledge and experience, so if you are a manufacturer looking to find out more, don’t hesitate to get in touch today.
+Here at R&M Metal Finishing, we can provide batch and conveyor production coatings to support any automobile powder coating project.
+We specialise in Tier 1 automotive powder coating services in the West Midlands.
+So, with our knowledge and experience, we can assist you with any queries you have.
+So, if you are a manufacturer looking to find out more, don’t hesitate to get in touch today.

 Explore our website for more information.
 Or call 01384 266022 to speak to a member of our helpful and friendly team.